yuchsiao/conditional-iterative-refinement/README.md

 The code base is based on Stanford cs224n default project [repo](https://github.com/abisee/cs224n-win18-squad) for the ease of data processing for [SQuAD 2.0](https://rajpurkar.github.io/SQuAD-explorer/).

+## DISCLAIMER

+This is a work in progress and it is nowhere in a status for shipping but merely for sharing for references.
+Many of legacy parts are included without being removed for compatibility for old experiments.
+Old experiment setups are found in the [exp](exp) folder.

 ## Requirements